nesbox/tic80web/src/data/help.md

 `exit()`
 Interrupts program execution and returns to the console when the TIC function ends.

+### fft
+`fft(start_freq end_freq=-1)`
+Retrieves a value from 1024 buckets that map to a region of audible frequencies.
+Each has value of roughly 0..1 based on the intensity of sound at that frequency at that time.
+If end_freq is not provided, a single value is returned for the start_freq.
+If end_freq is provided, a sum of all values in the range is returned.

+### ffts
+`ffts(start_freq end_freq=-1)`
+Creates 1024 buckets that map to a region of audible frequencies and applies smoothing to it.
+Each returns a value of roughly 0..1 based on the intensity of sound at that frequency at that time.
+If end_freq is not provided, a single value is returned for the start_freq.
+If end_freq is provided, a sum of all values in the range is returned.

 ### fget
 `fget(sprite_id flag) -> bool`
 Returns true if the specified flag of the sprite is set.
 See `fset()` for more details.